 Read on to learn the basics of equity crowdfunding, including the benefits and how to get started.
 [Are you looking for additional funding options?
 Check out Best Business Loans]

-Josh Amster is vice president of sales for StartEngine, a popular equity crowdfunding platform.
-He recommends that startup founders consider various aspects when choosing a crowdfunding platform: “How much does a platform cost?" he asked.
-"And does it accept forms of payment like a credit card or bitcoin?”
+Josh Amster is senior vice president of sales for StartEngine, a popular equity crowdfunding platform.
+He recommends that startup founders consider various aspects when choosing a crowdfunding platform: “How much does a platform cost?
+And does it accept forms of payment like a credit card or bitcoin?”

 What’s next for startups once they raise funds via equity crowdfunding?

-“Some startups move onto institutional funding or angel investors,” Amster said.
+“Some startups move on to institutional funding or angel investors,” Amster said.
 “But the majority of our clients come back to us and raise a second or third round.”

 “For the public, they’re very interested in funding businesses that they are passionate about.”